The following sections give you information and instructions on how to cluster the message broker profile of WSO2 EI.

 - Update the

 <minimumClusterSize>property in the above configuration to specify the minimum node count the cluster should maintain in order to operate.
 Note that if this value should be at least two for cluster coordination to work.
-If the number of nodes in the cluster becomes less that configured value, the cluster will not accept any incoming traffic.
+If the number of nodes in the cluster becomes less than the configured value, the cluster will not accept any incoming traffic.
 That is, all subscriptions will be disconnected.

 Testing the cluster